How do people in India celebrate Valentines Day?

 Frankly speaking, I was very surprised by such approach.
 After all, India is a country where it is not considered very normal to publicly show relationships and the signs of affection.
 I was even more surprised when I found out that this week-long fun was mostly common among schoolchildren and college students.
 Because having relationships in their age is not easy in India at all.
 And actually, at any age – love marriages are still quite a big deal for people here.
 But…Here is a contradiction…

-On the other days of Valentine’s Week that year I was not given gifts on the streets and didn’t receive any proposals (thankfully).
+On the other days of Valentine’s Week that year in Delhi I was not given gifts on the streets and didn’t receive any proposals (thankfully).
 But on the same day in the evening I was in a traffic jam in auto-rickshaw, and got 1 more rose from another guy that was walking by.

 I think that such a prolonged celebration of Valentine’s Day is good idea for romantic people…Although…Romantic people don’t need a reason to be romantic.